tom-miseur/k6-templates/vanilla/README.md

-The following folders and files are included in the starter template:
+The following folders and files are included in the starter templates:

 ### common